-- Residents with crusted scabies should be isolated until the first treatment is completed, refer to the 'Isolation Policy for Care Home settings'. - Residents with classical scabies do not normally need to be isolated, as they do not usually have skin to skin contact with other residents, even if confused. - Treatment consists of the application of two treatments, one week apart. - Application of the cream is best done in the evening. - The cream must be applied to cool dry skin to be most effective.
-It is not recommended to have a hot shower or bath prior to application. - Clean hands and wear disposable apron and gloves when there is close contact, e.g. when performing personal hygiene, and gloves, for example, when assisting a resident when walking to the toilet if skin to skin contact is likely until the second treatment has been completed. - For activities where skin-to-skin contact could occur, single patient use long sleeved gowns or over-sleeves may be beneficial to reduce the risk of transmission. - Mites can harbour themselves under the nails, therefore, the affected person's nails should be kept short. - After the recommended duration of treatment, clean clothing should be worn and bed linen changed. - Clothing, nightwear and bed linen of all those treated should be washed as normal, see Section 7 for laundering advice. - Other residents, staff members, relatives or close contacts may also require treatment.
-Advice should be obtained from your local Community IPC or UKHSA Team. - Clean hands after removing and disposing of PPE. - Following treatment, itching often persists for several weeks and is not an indication that treatment has been unsuccessful.
+- Treatment consists of the application of two treatments, one week apart. - Application of the cream is best done in the evening. - The cream must be applied to cool dry skin to be most effective.
+It is not recommended to have a hot shower or bath prior to application. - Clean hands and wear disposable apron and gloves when there is close contact, e.g. when performing personal hygiene, and gloves, for example, when assisting a resident when walking to the toilet if skin-to-skin contact is likely until the second treatment has been completed. - For activities where skin-to-skin contact could occur, single use long sleeved gowns or over-sleeves may be beneficial to reduce the risk of transmission. - Mites can harbour themselves under the nails, therefore, the affected person's nails should be kept short. - After applying the first treatment, residents must wear clean clothing and get into clean bedding. - Clothing, bedlinen and towels, see Section 7. - Other residents, staff members, relatives or close contacts may also require treatment.
+Advice should be obtained from your local Community IPC or UKHSA Team. - Clean hands after removing and disposing of PPE. - Following treatment, itching often persists for several weeks because it takes time for the burrowed dead mites to be absorbed into the body.
+Persistent itching is not, therefore, an indication that treatment has been unsuccessful.
 Antipruritic (anti-itch) treatment may be beneficial.

-For instructions on the application, see 'Scabies treatment: Care Home and Domiciliary Carers instructions for application of cream or lotion' available to download at www.infectionpreventioncontrol.co.uk.
+Instructions on the application, see 'Scabies treatment: Care Home and Domiciliary Carers instructions for application of cream' and a 'Scabies Factsheet' are available to download at www.infectionpreventioncontrol.co.uk.